SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             verbose=true
         }
         world {
             # The auto-save tick interval used when saving global player data.
+(Default: 900)
+            # Note: 20 ticks is equivalent to 1 second.
 Set to 0 to disable.
-(Default: 900) Note: 20 ticks is equivalent to 1 second.
             auto-player-save-interval=900
             # The auto-save tick interval used to save all loaded chunks in a world.
-Set to 0 to disable.
-(Default: 900) Note: 20 ticks is equivalent to 1 second.
+            # Set to 0 to disable.
+(Default: 900)
+            # Note: 20 ticks is equivalent to 1 second.
             auto-save-interval=900
+            # The number of newly loaded chunks before triggering a forced cleanup.
+            # Note: When triggered, the loaded chunk threshold will reset and start incrementing.
+            # Disabled by default.
+            chunk-gc-load-threshold=0
+            # The tick interval used to cleanup all inactive chunks in a world.
+            # Set to 0 to disable which restores vanilla handling.
+(Default: 1)
+            chunk-gc-tick-interval=1
+            # The number of seconds to delay a chunk unload once marked inactive.
+(Default: 30)
+            # Note: This gets reset if the chunk becomes active again.
+            chunk-unload-delay=30
+            # If enabled, any request for a chunk not currently loaded will be denied (exceptions apply for things like world gen and player movement).
+            # Note: As this is an experimental setting for performance gain, if you encounter any issues then we recommend disabling it.
+            deny-chunk-requests=true
             # Lava behaves like vanilla water when source block is removed
             flowing-lava-decay=false
+            # The amount of GameProfile requests to make against Mojang's session server.
+(Default: 1)
+            # Note: Mojang accepts a maximum of 600 requests every 10 minutes from a single IP address.
+            # If you are running multiple servers behind the same IP, it is recommended to raise the 'gameprofile-task-interval' setting
+            # in order to compensate for the amount requests being sent.
+            # Finally, if set to 0 or less, the default batch size will be used.
+            # For more information visit http://wiki.vg/Mojang_API
+            gameprofile-lookup-batch-size=1
+            # The interval, in seconds, used by the GameProfileQueryTask to process queued gameprofile requests.
+(Default: 1)
+            # Note: This setting should be raised if you experience the following error:
+            # "The client has sent too many requests within a certain amount of time".
+            # Finally, if set to 0 or less, the default interval will be used.
+            gameprofile-lookup-task-interval=1
             # Enable if you want the world to generate spawn the moment its loaded.
             generate-spawn-on-load=true
             # Vanilla water source behavior - is infinite
             infinite-water-source=false
+            # The list of uuid's that should never perform a lookup against Mojang's session server.
+            # Note: If you are using SpongeForge, make sure to enter any mod fake player's UUID to this list.
+            invalid-lookup-uuids=[
+                "00000000-0000-0000-0000-000000000000",
+                "0d0c4ca0-4ff1-11e4-916c-0800200c9a66",
+                "41c82c87-7afb-4024-ba57-13d2c99cae77"
+            ]
+            # The defined merge radius for Item entities such that when two items are
+            # within the defined radius of each other, they will attempt to merge.
+Usually,
+            # the default radius is set to 0.5 in Vanilla, however, for performance reasons
+            # 2.5 is generally acceptable.
+            # Note: Increasing the radius higher will likely cause performance degradation
+            # with larger amount of items as they attempt to merge and search nearby
+            # areas for more items.
+Setting to a negative value is not supported!
+            item-merge-radius=2.5
             # Enable if this world's spawn should remain loaded with no players.
             keep-spawn-loaded=true
+            # Enable to allow natural leaf decay.
+            leaf-decay=true
             # Enable if this world should be loaded on startup.
             load-on-startup=true
+            # The maximum number of queued unloaded chunks that will be unloaded in a single tick.
+            # Note: With the chunk gc enabled, this setting only applies to the ticks
+            # where the gc runs (controlled by 'chunk-gc-tick-interval')
+            # Note: If the max unloads is too low, too many chunks may remain
+            # loaded on the world and increases the chance for a drop in tps.
+(Default: 100)
+            max-chunk-unloads-per-tick=100
             # Specifies the radius (in chunks) of where creatures will spawn.
-This value is capped to the current view distance setting in server.properties
+            # This value is capped to the current view distance setting in server.properties
             mob-spawn-range=8
             # A list of all detected portal agents used in this world.
-In order to override, change the target world name to any other valid world.
-Note: If world is not found, it will fallback to default.
+            # In order to override, change the target world name to any other valid world.
+            # Note: If world is not found, it will fallback to default.
             portal-agents {
                 "minecraft:default_nether"=DIM-1
                 "minecraft:default_the_end"=DIM1
             }
             # Enable if this world allows PVP combat.
             pvp-enabled=true
+            # Enable to allow the natural formation of ice and snow in supported biomes.
+            weather-ice-and-snow=true
+            # Enable to initiate thunderstorms in supported biomes.
+            weather-thunder=true
             # Enable if this world should be registered.
             world-enabled=true
         }